Korea's Beautiful Four Seasons

->> Spring, Season of Budding Flowers
+>> Spring: Season of Budding Flowers

-- * Spring colds
+- 1 Spring colds

 Spring colds usually occur in early spring.
 This phenomenon is caused by the Siberian air mass rising in the winter, which lasts until early spring.
 Spring colds accompany strong winds and a significant drop in temperature, so it feels like the winter season is back.
 The phenomenon usually occurs two or three times in early spring.

-- * Daily temperature range
+- 2 Daily temperature range

-- * Asian dust phenomenon
+- 4 Asian dust phenomenon

 In the spring, sandy dusts are carried by wind from the Gobi Desert and fly as far as Korea.
-When the National Weather Service predicts severe Asian dust, people are advised to wear masks as to protect from possible eye or respiratory irritation.
+When the National Weather Service predicts severe Asian dust, people are advised to wear masks to protect themselves from possible eye or respiratory irritation.

-- *Northeasterly wind
+- 5 Northeasterly wind

-Also called Foehn, the Northeasterly wind is a hot and dry local wind rising from valleys between late spring and early summer.
+Also called Foehn, the northeasterly wind is a hot and dry local wind rising from valleys between late spring and early summer.
 When the humid and cold wind from the East Sea ascends the Taebaeksanmaek Mountain Range, the temperature falls.
 After pouring rain on the mountains, the wind loses its moisture and as the wind descends the other side of the mountain, it turns hot and dry.
 Due to the heat and dryness of the wind, the regions west of the Taebaeksanmaek Mountain Range sometimes face damages to their agricultural crops.